PoisotLab/ms_networkary_classifiers/README.md

 was enabled in part by support provided by Calcul Québec (www.calculquebec.ca) and Compute Canada (www.computecanada.ca) through the Narval general purpose cluster.
-TP is supported by a NSERC Discovery Grant and Discovery Acceleration Supplement, and by a grant from the Institut de Valorisation des Données (IVADO).
+TP is supported by a NSERC Discovery Grant and Discovery Acceleration Supplement, by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909, and by a grant from the Institut de Valorisation des Données (IVADO).

 # References